Is an Unclear Corporate Strategy Holding You Back?

 Beware if employee morale, discretionary effort, or retention falters.

-Beware of strategic ambiguity in terms of individual and team responsibility, accountability, and performance metrics.
+Beware of strategic ambiguity in terms of individual and team responsibility, cultural accountability, and performance metrics.

 The Bottom Line